spencer-shadley/completed-class/02-lesson-plans/part-time/09-Week/03-Day/03-Day-LessonPlan.md

 ### -1.
 Instructor Do: Set Up Your Equipment (15 mins before class)

-* Make sure to come to class and setup your laptop.
-It is recommended that you prepare a list of the GitHub Pages links for all deployed repos so that students can quickly launch their apps.
+* Make sure to come to class and setup your laptop, and make sure to clone all students projects onto your local machine, as to avoid switching computers throughout the night.

-* If students have hosted presentations on Google Presentations, compile a list of those as well to avoid switching computers.

 ### 0. Instructor Do: Welcome Class (1 min)